divijghose/firedrake/Firedrake-meeting-2021-04-07.md

 Cf https://numfocus.org/code-of-conduct
 Arguments were presented on both sides.
 There is a confusion of objectives.
 If we have one, it should be well-written.

 ## DH: Orientations

+At p3 or above, PetSC save-restore scrambles dofs due to an orientation problem.
+Orientation is resolved by numbering - but (with a perhaps-different partitioning) reloaded data has a new numbering.

+PetSC has explicit orientations.
+But to restore we'd have to renumber for consistency.

+One option would be to make orientation explicit in Firedrake.
+We would need gather and scatters to know about this (a permutation in the PyOP2 wrapper generator).
+And FIAT would need to know about it (to provide the required permutation).
+Like Basix.

+The permutations would need to come from the cell-node map.
+Then we'd have a big switch in the wrapper.

+We want outer-loop vectorisation to propagate through this.

+Q: how big is the switch?
+The size of the symmetry group - hundreds.
+Q: it's not just a permutation?
+In general it's an orientation-specific linear operator.

 ## Merge PRs: